impinj/itemsense-java/README.md

 # itemsense-java

 ## Overview
-itemsense-java is API wrapper for the core ItemSense functionality.
+itemsense-java is an API wrapper library for Impinj's ItemSense.
 This wrapper will be kept up to date with the latest ItemSense features.

 ## Usage
 itemsense-java is available as a dependency on Maven Central [here.](http://mvnrepository.com/artifact/com.impinj/itemsense-client)